Search available apps

 # List deployed apps

-tfgrid-compose list
+tfgrid-compose ps

 # Switch between apps

-tfgrid-compose switch ai-agent
+tfgrid-compose switch tfgrid-ai-agent

 Searching Apps¶